 Rush Immunotherapy, or “Rush Allergy Shots,” shortens the build-up phase of allergy shots.
-Typically this phase lasts 3-6 months; however, with Rush, the build-up phase is just 1 to 2 days.
+Typically this phase lasts 3-6 months; however, with Rush, the build-up phase is just 1 day.
 Rapid desensitization is the first step of treatment for patients to treat their inhalant allergens on a more convenient schedule.
 After completing the series of shots during the appointment, the patient will have reached the highest tolerated dose of allergens, called maintenance.
 After the Rush appointment, shots will be given once a week and decrease down to once a month or less over a three year period.

 Allergen immunotherapy is over 100 years old, and Rush immunotherapy has been around since the mid-1990s.
 Rush allergy shots are used to treat pollen, mold, and pet dander allergies.
 Allergy shots of any type have the possibility of adverse reactions; the risk is slightly higher with the Rush schedule, which is why we require pre-medicating before the procedure.
 According to the American College of Allergy, Asthma & Immunology, research shows that accelerated programs, such as Rush and Cluster, are safe and effective options for many patients.